-What would life look like if you followed the path of your heart instead of the pre-paved path of “shoulds” and societal or familial expectations?
+What would life look like if you followed the path of your heart instead of the pre-paved path of “shoulds” of societal or familial expectations?

-Throughout our sessions together, I’ll weave together techniques and tools that will help you tend to your emotions, your thoughts, your subconscious mind, and your physical health.
+Throughout our sessions together, I’ll weave together techniques and tools that will help you tend to and connect with your emotions, your thoughts, your subconscious mind, your body, and your physical health.

 Each of my client’s needs and strengths are different, and we may use one or a combination of these approaches during our work together.

 Learn more about each of the techniques we may use in therapy by clicking on the links below.

 A term used by Jung and Freud, Depth Psychology is essentially a way of seeing, relating to, and understanding our psyche (derived from Greek meaning “soul”) individually, collectively, and relationally.
 The focus is tending to soul and our unconscious — expressed through dreams; symbols; meaningful synchronicities; the art forms we enjoy and create; timeless myths, stories, movie themes and characters; our patterns of relating; our emotional reactions and triggers; and much more.

 “Depth psychological approaches to psychological suffering attempt to help individuals become aware of what has been cast out of consciousness or not yet able to be known.
 Healing is associated with allowing what has been repressed, rejected, denied or ignored to come forward so that the person can understand, explore its significance and integrate it, allowing for a transformation in consciousness.”

 Why Depth Psychology?

 Our rational, conscious mind is only roughly about 10% of our operational mind, which is why cognitive methods alone are limited.
 The other 90%, which includes our emotional and instinctual circuitry, is subconscious.
 It’s what we need to address and explore if we want to bring about change and transformation.